Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 Adoption requires trust, not mandates

-Governance must match the institution's structure
+Governance has to match the institution's structure

 Equity has to be built in, not added later